 Boiled Egg Bhurji Recipe

 Ready boiled egg bhurji.

-How to boil eggs in an air fryer?
+How do I boil eggs in an air fryer?

 Place the eggs in the air fryer basket.
-Set the temperature to 250 degrees Fahrenheit and cook for 30 minutes.
-When the cooking time is up, carefully remove the eggs from the air fryer and place them in a bowl of ice water for 1 minute to stop the cooking process.
+Set the temperature to 250°F (120°C) and cook for 30 minutes.
+When the cooking is up, carefully remove the eggs from the air fryer and place them in a bowl of ice water for 1 minute to stop the cooking.
 Peel and enjoy!

-How to boil eggs in an instant pot?
+How do I boil eggs in an Instant Pot?

-How to boil eggs in a pot over the stovetop?
+How do I boil eggs in a pot over the stovetop?

 Place the eggs in a pot.
-Cover the eggs with cold water, making sure there is an inch of water above the eggs.
-Turn the heat to medium-high and wait for the water to come to a boil.
+Cover the eggs with cold water, ensuring there is at least 1 inch of water above them.
+Turn the heat to medium-high and wait for the water to boil.
 Once boiling, turn off the heat and let the eggs sit in the hot water for 12 minutes.
 Carefully remove the eggs from the pot and place them in a bowl of ice water for 1 minute to stop the cooking process.
 Peel and enjoy!

 Start with cold water: This will help the eggs cook evenly.

-Use a large pot: This will prevent the eggs from cracking as they cook.
-Adding a teaspoon of salt to the water also prevents the eggs from cracking while cooking.
-Try it and thank me later.
+Use a large pot.
+This will prevent the eggs from cracking as they cook.
+Adding a teaspoon of salt to the water also helps prevent the eggs from cracking during cooking.
+Try it, and thank me later.

-Use ice water: This will stop the cooking process and make the eggs easier to peel.
+Use ice water: This will stop cooking and make the eggs easier to peel.

+Boiled Egg Bhurji Recipe